Early Years Foundation stage

 At East Wichel we ensure learning opportunities that develop children's curiosity, motivation and critical thinking skills along with developing our school values of love, integrity, aspiration, appreciation and community.
 We work hard to provide children with a welcoming and rich learning environment that allows us to deliver a broad and balanced curriculum through play.

-We support the children to develop fundamental skills, knowledge and understanding through offering a range of experiences including Welly Walks, cooking, visitors and trips.
+We support the children to develop fundamental skills, knowledge and understanding through offering a range of experiences including weekly local walks, cooking, visitors and trips.
 We believe that children learn best when their play is child-led, creative, messy and involves the outdoors, therefore we provide the children with lots of different experiences and mediums for the children to play with.
-We apologise now if they come home a little messy, but this just shows the fun that they have shared and the rich learning they have experienced.

-Our Maths is taught through daily Magic Maths.
-We incorporate lots of songs and movement into our daily Maths.
-Magic Maths revises learning daily to ensure learning is stored in long-term memory.
+Our Maths is taught through daily Maths sessions.
+We incorporate lots of songs and movement into our daily Maths and we revise learning daily to ensure learning is stored in long-term memory.